kevin-k-xiong/kevin-k-xiong.github.io/README.md

-# Greetings WElcome to My Page!
+# Greetings!
+My Name is Kevin and Welcome to My Page!

 ## Current Education
 - Undergraduate Computer Science Student at University of Wisconsin Eau Claire.